 - While multi-tasking used to be viewed as an efficient way to approach things, experts say only 2% of people are actually good at it — regardless of their health, age, etc. So you’re better off working on one project — one task — at a time.

 - Set up your work environment to boost concentration.
 That means clearing everything off your desk or your immediate work area, except what you are working on at the moment.
-Turn off your email.
+Turn off your email notifications (or log out of your email entirely).
 If you have difficulty ignoring the world, create an auto-reply message that tells people you will respond at a specific time each day.
 Then, when you do turn your attention to email, stay completely focused on that task so you are able to get it done quickly.
 You can do the same with your voicemail message, choosing to return calls at a specific time.

 - Rehearse to remember.
-Some research suggests that if you read something out loud, such as names or facts, you are less likely to forget it.
+Some research suggests that if you read something out loud, such as a name or a fact, you are less likely to forget it.
 The reasoning?
 Visual and aural input together help you remember.
 You can use this technique to talk yourself through challenging tasks at the computer.
 Maybe there is a word-processing technique you used to know by heart, but now you don’t remember it as easily.
-Print out the “help” instructions, then read them aloud and talk yourself through it until it is second nature again.
+Print out the “help” instructions, then read them aloud and talk yourself through the process until it is second nature again.

 - Get in a rut.
 Put your keys, ID, glasses and other items in the same place day after day.
 It will reduce the “Where is it?” stress when you are under fire and running late.
 At home, designate a “launching pad,” where you put everything you need to take to work the next day — ID/office access card, keys, phone, wallet, glasses, laptop.
 It will reduce that early-morning stress and allow you to concentrate and focus.

 How coworkers can help: